trial-start/Connect/README.md

 ### 7. Responsive Design

-DevSearch is fully responsive, ensuring a seamless experience on both desktop and mobile devices.
+Connect is fully responsive, ensuring a seamless experience on both desktop and mobile devices.

 ## Getting Started